AAbdihakim/alx-system_engineering-devops/0x00-shell_basics/README.md

-./3-listfiles - displays current directory content in long formats ./4-listmorefiles- script to display hidden files ./5-listfilesdigitonly - script to display current directory with user and group id displayed numerically
+./3-listfiles - displays current directory content in long formats ./4-listmorefiles- script to display hidden files ./5-listfilesdigitonly - script to display current directory with user and group id displayed numerically ./6-firstdirectory - Script to create a director in /tmp directory